Saint Andrew (Duquesnoy): Style and composition

 The four colossi in Saint Peter were approved by the Congregazione della Fabbrica of Saint Peter in a meeting held in May 1628.
 While contemporary biographers of Duquesnoy and earlier, 20th century scholars believed that in this meeting a model by Duquesnoy (according to them risen to fame thanks to his Saint Susanna) received the approval of the Pope, modern scholars have come to disprove such assumption.

 In 1968, Irving Lavin noted that in the official transcription of the May 1628 meeting, it was recorded that the model chosen by the Pope for Saint Andrew was in fact Gian Lorenzo Bernini's.
 Duquesnoy got involved only later, and, in fact, it likely was the reception of Duquesnoy's stucco model for the St. Andrew that helped him secure his commission for the St. Susanna.

 Bernini's original design for the Saint Andrew and the Saint Longinius posed the saints in contrasting postures of adoration, with their gaze directed up towards the Resurrected Christ originally planned to sit on top of the Baldacchino.
 Saint Andrew was planned by Bernini to be the more active of the two figures.

 In 1631, plans changed, and the Resurrected Christ was replaced by the Baldacchinos globe and cross.
 Bernini revisited his project for the St. Longinius, finally opting for the portrayal of the Saint in the narrative context of his story.
 The result was a figure much closer to Duquesnoy's St. Andrew, albeit more active, with the saint depicted when he discovers the Christ's divinity after piercing the Christ with his lance.

 The Saint Andrew remained unchanged from its early stucco model by Duquesnoy, but, according to Irving Lavin, "its intended significance was shifted from St. Andrew's adoration of the risen Christ to his emulation of the Crucifixion."

-In spite of its postural similarity to Bernini's St. Longinius, Duquesnoy's opus clearly bears Duquensoy's mark, affected as it is by the latter's maniera greca, which was at odds with Bernini's approach.
+In spite of its postural similarity to Bernini's St. Longinius, Duquesnoy's opus clearly bears Duquesnoy's mark, affected as it is by the latter's maniera greca, which was at odds with Bernini's approach.
 The large, muscular, Laocoön-like torso of the Saint Andrew, standing leaned against his carefully detailed saltire cross, is indeed an "almost direct quotation of the ancient sculpture; so unlike with Bernini's solutions, yet so congruent with Duquesnoy's ideas about the Greek manner."
 Duquesnoy's Saint Andrew stands in Saint Peter opposite to Bernini's Longinius, and while both figures are unquestionably Baroque, in contrast to the more dynamic composition of Bernini, Duquesnoy's Saint Andrew is quite static; its draperies are motionless, which is at odds with the billowing clothing of Bernini's Longinius.